nterreri/thesis/report/appendix.md

 to move on to the next topic.
 It is not articulate because little time was spent working on the brain implementation, given the focus on system architecture and design.

-Furthermore hand written rules that frameworks like RiveScript take a significant amount of time to write and test, more than common programming languages.
+Furthermore, hand written rules frameworks like RiveScript use take a significant amount of time to write and test, more than common programming languages.
 Secondly, numerous issues were encountered during development, including textbook use of RiveScript language syntax constructs causing uncaught exceptions to be thrown from within the external framework,